Louisiana Department of Health aware of plans for nursing homes to use warehouse for evacuation site – KION546

 In some of the surveys from 2021, the primary function of the warehouse was listed as the evacuation site for the nursing facilities.

-Dean and the governor’s office did not return CNN requests for comment on the plans filed with the state.
+Dean did not return CNN requests for comment on the plans filed with the state.

 Louisiana state regulations charge the Health Department with reviewing all nursing home emergency preparedness plans, allowing it to notify facilities if it decides they do not meet “current minimum licensing requirements or does not promote the health, safety and welfare of the nursing facility’s residents.”